Observability and null-controllability for parabolic equations in $L_p$-spaces: Sufficient criteria for observability in Banach spaces

 with

 where $T^{1/r} = 1$ if $r=\infty$, and

 \end{Theorem}

 The assumption in \eqref{eq:ass:uncertainty} is an abstract uncertainty principle (sometimes also called spectral inequality), while \eqref{eq:ass:dissipation} is a dissipation estimate.
-Thus, Theorem \ref{thm:spectral+diss-obs} can be rephrased that an uncertainty principle together with a dissipation estimate implies a final state observability estimate.
+Thus, Theorem \ref{thm:spectral+diss-obs} can be rephrased that an uncertainty principle together with a dissipation estimate implies a final-state observability estimate.

 \begin{Remark} In the situation of Theorem~\ref{thm:spectral+diss-obs}, if we assume that $t\mapsto CS_t x$ is Bochner measurable, we can rewrite the statement of the theorem as

 \end{Remark}

 \begin{proof}[Proof of Theorem~\ref{thm:spectral+diss-obs}] Since we do not assume the semigroup $(S_t)_{t \geq 0}$ to be strongly continuous, we cannot apply \cite[Theorem 2.1]{GallaunST-20} directly.
 The strong continuity of $(S_t)_{t \geq 0}$ was assumed in \cite{GallaunST-20} in order to ensure that for all $x \in X$ and $\lambda > \lambda^*$ the functions